notseekeru/notseekeru/README.md

 Computer Engineering student from the Philippines, driven by hunger and a will to do the work and learn.
 I am very obsessed with tech and infrastructure and that's what keeps me to do what I do.

-> Currently my infrastructure repo private for privacy, topology, security reasons
+> Currently my infrastructure repo private for privacy, topology, and security reasons

 🎯 Current Goal:
 - Designing and Building Distributed System by using Kubernetes + Terraform + Cloud Providers(AWS or DO)